 events in a knowledge base.
 In addition, the Silvanus Dashboard is introduced as a user interface for retrieving fire events from knowledge base and visualizing them in a map as popups.
-The document concludes with a summary and future work.
+The document concludes with a summary, the added value of the described components and future work.